abhishekpawar1060/VoiceAssistant/README.md

 7. pip install randfacts : (Telling the random facts for the user)

 8. Use the API for Jokes : https://official-joke-api.appspot.com/random_joke
+9. Use the API for Weather: https://openweathermap.org/api/
+10. Use the datatime module for telling the date and time
+11.